AxisCommunications/modbus-acap/README.md

 [AXIS Object Analytics](https://www.axis.com/products/axis-object-analytics)
 (AOA) over
 [Modbus](https://en.wikipedia.org/wiki/Modbus) using
 [libmodbus](https://libmodbus.org/).
-The ACAP can be run in either server or client mode, meaning two Axis devices can be used to showcase it.
+The application can be run in either server or client mode, meaning two Axis devices can be used to showcase it.

 ![Architectural overview](images/acap_architecture.svg)

+> [!NOTE]
-*The purpose of this repo is to serve as boilerplate code and keep things simple, hence it uses basic Modbus/TCP without TLS and such.*
+> The purpose of this repo is to serve as boilerplate code and keep
+> things simple, hence it uses basic Modbus/TCP without TLS and such.

 ## Build